google/cel-spec/doc/langdef.md

 #### Comparison Operators

+Comparisons require strict type equality at type-check time.
+If types do not agree, then type-conversion is required in order to be explicit about the intention and inherent risks of comparing across types.

+The one exception to this rule is numeric comparisons at runtime.
+Since CEL supports JSON in addition to Protocol Buffers, it must handle cases where the user intent was to compare an integer value to a JSON value within the int53 range.
+For this reason, numeric comparisons across type are supported at runtime as all numeric representations may be considered to exist along a shared number line independent of their representation in memory.

 **Equality (==)** \- Compares two values of the same type and returns `true` if they are equal, and `false` otherwise